mitibhat/jenkinsexample/README.md

 webhook changed the content type enabled reverse proxy compatibility in Jenkins
-This last step enabled ngRok setting as ngRok http 62853
+This last step enabled ngRok setting as ngRok http 62853 Modified Jenkins file to handle nodejs deployment to Kubernetes